corei5/L3S-Hackathon-ORKG/README.md

 ![demo](https://github.com/corei5/L3S-Hackathon-ORKG/assets/11629650/c10348ba-4d41-4dbc-91f5-5c9c4e5fec28)

-This project aims to develop a Scholarly Document Question Answering app powered by Large Language Models (LLMs), such as Falcon-7B and Dolly-v2-3B, utilizing the LangChain platform and the ChromaDB vector database.
+This project aims to develop a Scholarly Document Question Answering app powered by Large Language Models (LLMs), such as Falcon-7B and Dolly-v2-3B, utilizing the ChromaDB vector database.
 By leveraging the capabilities of LLMs, this app aims to provide users with accurate and comprehensive answers to their questions within a given document corpus.

 ### Methodology